arik-so/bolts/bolt-simple-taproot.md

 initiator is able to generate a valid musig2 partial signature at the next step once the transaction to be signed is fully specified.

-The `remote_musig2_pubnonce` will be used to sign the _remote_ party's commitment transaction, while the `local_musig2_pubnonce` will be used to sign the local party's commitment transaction.
+The `signing_musig2_pubnonce` will be used to sign the _remote_ party's commitment transaction, while the `verification_musig2_pubnonce` will be used to verify incoming commitment signatures.
+At force close broadcast time, the verification nonce is then used to sign the local party's commitment transaction.

 We require two nonces, as there're actually two messages being signed: the local commitment and the remote commitment.
 If only one nonce was used, when a